Travel 2 minutes 21 February 2024

 Is there a bakery near your restaurants that you swear by, where you can grab something special or stock up on essentials?

-La Petite Alsacienne is a nice local bakery not far from the restaurant.
+I also love La Petite Alsacienne, a local bakery close to our restaurant.
 It supplies bread to both of my restaurants.
 It sells the famous pretzels, which I love, and a fine selection of Alsace specialties, like Linzer torte and kouglof.

 Paris is a paradise for foodies, especially when it comes to specialty ingredients.
 Do you have a go-to spice shop?